What is a Deposition in Law or Court?

 In a civil case like a personal injury trial, a jury may be instructed by the judge that they are entitled to draw an adverse inference against the person who takes the Fifth.

 This is why someone injured in an accident should probably not claim a loss of income from self-employment.
-People who are self-employed often take some liberties with their income tax returns.
+Self-employed people often take some liberties with their income tax returns.

-This research article by a white-collar criminal law firm discusses questions relating to the use of the Fifth Amendment in civil litigation.
+This research article by a white-collar criminal law firm discusses questions relating to using the Fifth Amendment in civil litigation.

 How Will I Be Prepared for My Deposition?

-The common method many lawyers used to prepare you for your deposition is to meet with you 60-30 minutes before your deposition!
+Many lawyers prepare you for your deposition by meeting with you 60-30 minutes before your deposition!
 This is almost always disastrous for you.

 Some lawyers will have their clients come to their office a day or two before the deposition to prepare.
-Some will spend several hours preparing you, but some still only spend an hour or two.
+Some will spend several hours preparing you, but others only spend an hour or two.
 Even if a lawyer prepares you for three or four hours, it won’t help much.

 The reason can be seen in the OSHA US Dept. of Labor chart “Percent Effective Presentations with Visual Aids” below, which shows that when you listen to instructions, there is a 10% effectiveness when only listening.
-Obviously, this would be even less when you’re listening to legal instructions familiar to lawyers.
+Obviously, this would be even less when you’re listening to legal instructions.

 Because clients almost always substantially harm their case when testifying at a deposition, we looked for a way to change that.

-You will watch our video showing you how an accident occurred and many details of the deposition.
+You will watch our video, which shows how an accident occurred and many details of the deposition.
 You will see how to behave at your deposition, how to answer questions in a way that will damage your case, and how to answer the same questions in a way that will substantially improve the value of your case.

-As can be seen in the above chart, the effectiveness of the presentation increases from 10% to approximately 70% when both listening and seeing.
-With our video, your effectiveness will be closer to 90-100% because, in addition to just listening and seeing, you will be engaged in the presentation.
+As seen in the above chart, the effectiveness of the presentation increases from 10% to approximately 70% when both listening and seeing.
+With our video, your effectiveness will be closer to 90-100% because you will be engaged in the presentation in addition to just listening and seeing.

-Since preparing our clients this way, we have experienced the best deposition testimony we have ever seen!
+Since preparing our clients this way, we have experienced the best deposition testimony ever!
 Our clients have testified as well as if they had had a lawyer.

 Sit on a comfortable couch while watching our deposition video on a large-screen TV, and we review the facts of your case with you